I AM CEO PODCASTPodCEO

 Neel is also a host of The Remote Local Podcast, which discusses how to start a remote local business and travel the world.

 • CEO Story: After college, Neel worked in the finance industry.
-Realized that he was not a finance guy, he started different side hustles and it was the cleaning service that clicked.
-When it took off, he made it full-time and now scaling it up through franchise.
+Realizing that he was not a finance guy, he started different side hustles and it was the cleaning service that clicked.
+When it took off, he made it full-time and now scaling it up through a franchise.

 • Business Service: Focused on cleaning vacation rentals which are on automated schedules when the client checks out.
 Residential cleaning with automated schedule and notifications.